lutsen/Spike-One-Page-Website/README.md

 At the same time, it allows the website to be indexed by Google as seperate pages using the Ajax Crawling Specifications. https://developers.google.com/webmasters/ajax-crawling/docs/specification

+Two example Spike HTML template files are included to explain the main principles.

-Create a Spike account here: http://app.spikecms.com/user/subscribe.php More about the Spike API here: http://www.spikecms.com/docs/
+Create a Spike account here: http://app.spikecms.com/user/subscribe.php

+More about the Spike API here: http://www.spikecms.com/docs/